 Incheon International Airport Corporation (CEO Kim Kyung-Wook, IIAC) announced on the June 30th that it held Market Sounding Conferences for the Polish new airport development project jointly with the Solidarity Transport Hub Poland company (CEO Mikołaj Wild, STH) in Seoul on the June 29th.

-The STH Project is a large-scale multimodal transport hub project that includes the construction of a new hub airport to take over commercial traffic from existing Warsaw Chopin Airport.
+The CPK Project is a large-scale multimodal transport hub project that includes the construction of a new hub airport to take over commercial traffic from existing Warsaw Chopin Airport.
 The project includes also construction of ca. 2000 km of railways, 400 km of expressways and motorways as well as new airport city.

 IIAC emphasized the joint participation of overseas business with domestic competent companies and held a separate session to have in-depth discussions on the formation of Team Korea.

-Through these joint market-sounding conferences, we plan to continue the momentum of IIAC's overseas business by expanding collaboration with STH as well as domestic companies willing to participate in the project.
+Through these joint market-sounding conferences, we plan to continue the momentum of IIAC’s overseas business by expanding collaboration with CPK as well as domestic companies willing to participate in the project.
 By exporting a K-Airport platform in the European market, IIAC will become the unquestionable global airport operator.

-Meetings we held in South Korea are an important part of the process of choosing the best Strategic Operational Partner as well as financial partner for Solidarity Airport.
+Meetings we held in South Korea are an important part of the process of choosing the best Strategic Operational Partner as well as financial partner for CPK.
 Due to our cooperation so far and worldwide reputation, Incheon Airport has a special place in this procedure.
 We have been cooperating with IIAC for 1,5 years as Strategic Advisor and we are open to take this cooperation to the next level.
 I am glad to see that South Korea is committed to work with us to deliver the biggest Infrastructure investment in CEE region.